 A New Premillennialism

 The new premillennialism was born out of the Masonic humanist utopianism of the 1700s.
-Within the Reformist churches this earlier utopianism had expressed itself as a doctrine called postmillennialism (Postmillennialism – What is it?).
-Postmillennialism taught that the unified power of the Church and State would so thoroughly Christianize society as to bind the powers of the devil throughout the world, effecting a millennial reign under the Christians (a golden age of the Church); and only then would Christ return physically to the earth.
+Within the Reformist churches an earlier utopianism had expressed itself as a doctrine called postmillennialism (Postmillennialism – What is it?).
+Postmillennialism taught that the unified power of the Church and State would so thoroughly Christianize society as to bind the powers of the devil throughout the world, effecting a millennial reign under the Christians in a golden age of the Church; and only then would Christ return physically to the earth.
 This was a utopianized form of amillennialism.
-However by the end of the 1700s Napoleon and the enlightenment was so disrupting the Christendom of western Europe that postmillennialism was being re-thought.
+However by the end of the 1700s Napoleon and the enlightenment was so disrupting Christendom in western Europe that postmillennialism was being re-thought.
 It was from these currents that the new premillennialism emerged.

 As dispensational premillennialism took its form, the thoughts and activities of J. N. Darby (1800-1882) stood out to such a degree that the theology came to be known as Darbyism.